Automatic lathe: Screw machine

-Screw machine nomenclature

 Speaking with reference to the normal definition of the term screw machine, all screw machines are fully automated, whether mechanically (via cams) or by CNC, which means that once they are set up and started, they continue running and producing parts with little human intervention.
 Mechanical automation came first, beginning in the 1870s; computerized control (via first NC and then CNC) came later, beginning in the 1950s.

 The name screw machine is somewhat of a metonym, as screw machines can make parts other than screws or that are not threaded.
 However, the archetypal use for which screw machines were named was screw-making.

 The definition of the term screw machine has changed with changing technology.
 Any use of the term prior to the 1840s, if it occurred, would have referred ad hoc to any machine tool used to produce screws.
 That is, there would have been no established differentiation from the term screw-cutting lathe.
 When turret lathes were developed in the 1840s, the term screw machine was applied to them in overlapping usage with the term turret lathe.
 In 1860, when some of the movements, such as turret indexing, were mechanically automated, the term automatic screw machine was applied, and the term hand screw machine or manual screw machine was retronymously applied to the earlier machines.
 Within 15 years, the entire part-cutting cycle had been mechanically automated, and machines of the 1860 type were retronymously called semi-automatic.
 From that time on, machines with fully automated cycles were usually called automatic screw machines, and eventually, in the usage of most people in the machining industries, the term screw machine no longer was used to refer to manual or semi-automatic turret lathes, having become reserved for one class of machine, the fully mechanically automated type.
 This narrow meaning of screw machine remained stable from about the 1890s until the 1950s.
 (Brown & Sharpe continued to call some of their hand-operated turret lathe models "screw machines", but most machinists reserved the term for automatics.)
 Within this class called screw machines there were variations, such as single-spindle versus multispindle, horizontal-turret versus vertical-turret, etc.

 With the advent of NC, screw machines diverged into two classes, mechanical and NC.
 This distinction continues today with mechanical screw machines and CNC screw machines.
 However, in shop-floor jargon, the term screw machine by itself is still often understood in context to imply a mechanical screw machine, so the retronym mechanical screw machine is not consistently used.